 • Students will become a part of our international solar community with students and alumni from all over the world.

 The fee for the Full Track is 25.000 € (7 semesters).
 For the Expert Track, the costs are 18.000 € (4-5 semesters).
-The type of track you can follow depends on your previous background and whether you have relevant knowledge of any of our Fundamental Modules (see the admission requirements for the backgroung and the Module Handbook for the Fundamental Modules).
+The type of track you can follow depends on your previous background and whether you have relevant knowledge of any of our Fundamental Modules (see the admission requirements for the required background and the Module Handbook for the Fundamental Modules).

 Payments are to be made before each new semester (in August and in February) at rates of 4000 to 3500 € for respective tracks.
 The master’s thesis semester is 2.000 € for both tracks.
 An additional matriculation fee (currently 161 €) applies for each semester; the matriculation fee is subject to change according to the Baden-Württemberg state law.
 For additional semesters that exceed the official study time, a fee of 500€ per semester will be charged.

 Due to the admission regulations, students may only be admitted if they have the English language certificate of at least level B2 according to the Common European Framework of Reference for Languages.
 English certificates must be handed in as officially notarized copies.
 Online versions - like, for example, the TOEFL “Test taker report” will not be accepted.
 Please carefully read the official requirements of the University for English language certificates here.